 The Book: Wild Cocktails from the Midnight Apothecary by LOTTIE MUIR is published by CICO and is available from all good bookshops at £16.99 and at Amazon.
 Signed copies will be available at Midnight Apothecary.

-Midnight Apothecary’s fourth summer season is upon us!
+Midnight Apothecary’s fourth season!

 This season we are also delighted to welcome back mouthwatering hot delights in the form of I Should Be Souvlaki – two handsome men and their Great Greek Grill.
 Best friends Tom and Chris will be dishing up delicious authentic Greek pita souvlaki fresh off the grill every Saturday night.
 Stop by the stall for fluffy bread filled with marinated grilled chicken, pork or halloumi oozing with the scent of garlic, lemon oregano and mint, with chips, tomato, red onion and tzatziki.
 The perfect accompaniment to our cocktails!